Generalizing Graph Neural Networks on Out-Of-Distribution Graphs: The Proposed Method

 For all the operations with superscript (1), it is one DiffPool unit and it is denoted as $(\mathbf{A}^{(1)}, \mathbf{F}^{(1})=\text{DiffPool}(\mathbf{A}^{(0)}, \mathbf{F}^{(0)})$.
 For any DiffPool layer $l$, it could be denoted as $(\mathbf{A}^{(l)}, \mathbf{F}^{(l)})=\text{DiffPool}(\mathbf{A}^{(l-1)}, \mathbf{F}^{(l-1)})$.
 In particular, we could stack multiple DiffPool layers to extract the deep hierarchical structure of the graph.

-\paratitle{High-level Representation Alignment.} After stacking $L$ graph pooling layers, we could get the most high-level cluster embedding $\mathbf{F}^{(L)}\in\mathbb{R}^{{n_L}\times d}$, where $\mathbf{F}^{(L)}_{i,}$ represents the $i$-th high-level representation of the corresponding subgraph in the original graph.
-As our target is to encode subgraph information into graph representation and $\mathbf{F}^{(L)}$ has explicitly encoded each densely-conntected subgraph information into each row of $\mathbf{F}^{(L)}$, we propose to utilize the embedding matrix $\mathbf{F}^{(L)}$ to represent the high-level variables.
-However, due to the Non-Euclidean property of graph data, for the $i$-th learned high-level representations $\widehat{\mathbf{F}}^{(L)}_{i,}$ and $\widetilde{\mathbf{F}}^{(L)}_{i,}$ from two graphs $\widehat{G}$ and $\widetilde{G}$, respectively, their semantic meaning may not matched, e.g., $\widehat{\mathbf{F}}^{(L)}_{i,}$ and $\widetilde{\mathbf{F}}^{(L)}_{i,}$ may represent ring carbon and NO2 group in two molecular graphs, respectively.
+\paratitle{High-level Representation Alignment.} After stacking $L$ graph pooling layers, we could get the most high-level cluster embedding $\mathbf{F}^{(L)}\in\mathbb{R}^{{n_L}\times d}$, where $\mathbf{F}^{(L)}_{i,}$ represents the $i$-th high-level representation of the corresponding subgraph in the original graph and $n_L$ is the number of high-level representation.
+As our target is to encode subgraph information into graph representation and $\mathbf{F}^{(L)}$ has explicitly encoded each densely-connected subgraph information into each row of $\mathbf{F}^{(L)}$, we propose to utilize the embedding matrix $\mathbf{F}^{(L)}$ to represent the high-level variables.
+However, due to the Non-Euclidean property of graph data, for the $i$-th learned high-level representations $\widehat{\mathbf{F}}^{(L)}_{i,}$ and $\widetilde{\mathbf{F}}^{(L)}_{i,}$ from two graphs $\widehat{G}$ and $\widetilde{G}$, respectively, their semantic meaning may not be matched, e.g., $\widehat{\mathbf{F}}^{(L)}_{i,}$ and $\widetilde{\mathbf{F}}^{(L)}_{i,}$ may represent scaffold substructure (e.g., carbon ring) and functional group (e.g., $\text{NO}_2$) in two molecular graphs, respectively.
 To match the semantic meaning of learned high-level representation across graphs, we propose to concatenate the high-level variables by the order of row index of high-level embedding matrix for each graph:

 where $\mathbf{h}\in\mathbb{R}^{n_L d}$ and $\text{concat}(\cdot)$ means concatenation operation by the row axis.
 Moreover, we stack $m$ high-level representations for a mini-batch with $m$ graphs to obtain the embedding matrix $\mathbf{H}\in\mathbb{R}^{m\times n_L d}$: